MicroEJ/docs/glossary.rst

    Foundation Library
       A Foundation Library is a library that provides core or hardware-dependent functionalities.
 A Foundation Library combines `Managed Code`_ (Java code, C code or Javascript code) and low-level APIs (C code, Assembly code, etc.) implemented by one or more Abstraction Layers through a native interface (:ref:`SNI <sni_specification>`).

+   Managed Code
+      `Managed Code`_ is code that is executed under the supervision of a virtual processor, rather than directly by the hardware processor.
+      In the context of MicroEJ, the runtime responsible for managing code execution is called MICROEJ VEE.
+      This approach ensures consistent execution behavior, portability across different hardware platforms, and secure memory isolation (sandboxing).

    MICROEJ SDK
       MICROEJ SDK is a comprehensive tools suite for developers to build VEE Ports for their devices, create Applications, build Executable, and run Virtual Devices.